-This category may be applied to a cultural property judged well suited for controlled experimental study, which may result in the property's alteration including the possible loss of integrity and destruction of its physical elements.
-The studies should aim toward understanding the kinds and rates of natural or human-caused deterioration, testing the effectiveness of protection measures, or developing new research or interpretive methods and practical management information.
-It should not be applied to cultural properties with strong research potential, traditional cultural importance, or good public use potential if doing so would significantly diminish those uses.
+This category may be applied to a cultural property judged well suited for controlled experimental study, which may result in the property's alteration including the possible loss of integrity and destruction of its physical The studies should aim toward elements. understanding the kinds and rates of natural or human-caused deterioration, testing effectiveness of protection measures, developing new research or interpretive methods and practical management information. should not be applied to cultural properties with strong research potential, traditional cultural importance, or good public use potential if doing so would significantly diminish those uses.
 No sites are recommended for allocation to this use category.
-However, any site determined not eligible for nomination to the NRHP by the BLM and Colorado State Historic Preservation Officer (SHPO) should be considered for possible placement in this category at a future date.
+However, any site determined not eligible for nomination to the NRHP by the BLM and Colorado SHPO should be considered for possible placement in this category at a future date.